Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Visit the spectacular Buku-Larrnggay Mulka Centre at Yirrkala.
 This community-controlled art gallery and museum showcases the beautiful artwork from the North-East Arnhem region, and its artists have exhibited all over the world.

-We continue on to visit Thursday Island, and other Torres Strait Islands.
-Here you start to experience the traditional and contemporary blend of Indigenous and Torres Strait art forms.
+We continue on to visit the Torres Strait Islands.
+Here you start to experience the traditional and contemporary Torres Strait art forms.
 Old stories and motifs are infused with energy as present and alive as when they were first created.
-Visit Gab Titui Cultural Centre on Thursday Island, a keeping place for the art of the Torres Strait.
-You may also visit the spectacular art centres on Badu or Moa Islands, and experience the warm island hospitality.
+You may visit the spectacular art centres on Badu or Moa Islands, and experience the warm island hospitality.

 As you sail south, visit remarkable Stanley Island where you will see rock art from the contact period, and hear from Traditional Owners about the history of the island.
 Continue on to Lizard Island and have an opportunity to snorkel on the reef.